Projects per year

 I am the module coordinator for the year one evidence-based nursing module and teach across the entire year one undergraduate professional nursing programme.
 I am also involved in teaching across the graduate-entry masters adult nursing programme.
 At postgraduate level, I also co-coordinate the Dementia Care Programme.
 I am also actively involved in the supervision of postgraduate masters and PhD students.

 I act as a link-lecturer for a number of clinical areas and serve as a personal tutor for a group of 25 undergraduate student nurses at the School.
 I also occupy the role of academic lead for peer mentoring (nursing) within the School and sit on the School's Health & Conduct Committee, SWAN Committee, Research Showcase Steering Group, Equality, Diversity & Inclusion Steering Group and Teaching Excellence Student Support (TESS) Group.
+I am also a member of the University's Central Student Appeals Committee (CSAC).

 With regards to scholarship of teaching & learning, I am interested in the co-development and evaluation educational podcasts, gamification and other modes of asynchronous learning.
 I currently chair the 'Technology Enhanced Learning' Research Stream within the 'Education & Practice' Research Theme.